Loading...

 For more information about your privacy rights please see below.

-If you have any questions or comments about privacy issues, or wish to exercise any of the rights set out above, please write to Group Data Protection Officer, Synpulse Holding AG, Sonnenbergstrasse 19, CH-6052 Hergiswil, Switzerland, or email dataprotection@synpulse.com.
+If you have any questions or comments about privacy issues or wish to exercise any of the rights set out above, please write to Group Data Protection Officer, Synpulse Holding AG, Sonnenbergstrasse 19, CH-6052 Hergiswil, Switzerland, or email dataprotection@synpulse.com.

-Scroll down to see the privacy notice in full to take you to the more detailed sections of the notice.
+Scroll down to see the Privacy Notice in full to take you to the more detailed sections of the notice.

 In this statement: